ch-schlecht/sse-platform-test/README.md

 ## Documentation

-The documentation is built with [Sphinx](http://www.sphinx-doc.org/en/master/) and can be found inside the docs/build/html directory.
+The documentation is built with [Sphinx](http://www.sphinx-doc.org/en/master/) and can be found [here](sse-platform-test.readthedocs.io).

 #### Building the Docs yourself